dapenguin/ComponentLibrary/README.md

 2. Inside that directory, use Git to clone this repository by typing the following into the command line:

 		git clone https://github.com/dapenguin/component-library.git
+3. Run `npm install` from the command line to install any node modules needed.

 ## Running

+To run the component library, simply type the following into the command line:

+	grunt dev

+Then point your browser to `http://localhost:3000/cl`.

 ## Folder structure